 - The more Nic Shots you add to the Short Fill, the less intense the flavour will be.

 - You may need to turn the power up on your device with higher VG based e-liquids.

 - Shake well before use!
 If you don’t, the liquid and nicotine could separate.

-- Use a sub-ohm vape mod with a variable power output so you can adjust to your preference.
+- Use a sub-ohm vape mod (rather than a Vape Pen Style e-cig) with a variable power output so you can adjust to your preference.